Be a change agent

 EIT RawMaterials grant

-Students enrolled in the AMIS Programme will be entitled to the following EIT RawMaterials grants and allowances:
+Students enrolled in the AMIS Programme are entitled to the following EIT RawMaterials grant:

 Added Value Student Activities grant (AVSA grant): this grant of €13,500 is additionally awarded to all students enrolled in a EIT RawMaterials, EIT-labelled programme.
 It covers travel, subsistence and living costs for students to participate in the following activities: